ucfopen/Materia-Docs/_developers/question-structures.md

 ### Multiple Choice Example

 A full qSet containing one Multiple Choice question.
-This question has two possible answers, one worth 0 percent (wrong), and the other worth 100 percent (correct).
+This question has two possible answers, one worth 0 percent (incorrect), and the other worth 100 percent (correct).

 ```javascript
 {